giulnicole/SardinianTrios/README.md

 Giulia Nicole Baldrighi(1), Andrea Nova(1), Teresa Fazia(1), Claus Thorn Ekstrom(2), Marialuisa Piras(3), Valeria saddi(3) and Luisa Bernardinelli(1)

 ### Affiliations
-1Department of Brain and Behavioral Sciences, Università di Pavia, 27100 Pavia, Italy 2Department of Public Health, University of Copenhagen, 1014 Copenhagen, Denmark 3Ospedale San Francesco - ASLNuoro
+*1* Department of Brain and Behavioral Sciences, Università di Pavia, 27100 Pavia, Italy

+*2* Department of Public Health, University of Copenhagen, 1014 Copenhagen, Denmark

+*3* Ospedale San Francesco - ASLNuoro

 The work is inspired by the method developed by the works of Yang et al. (2022) and the one by Sesia et al. (2022).